Start of Main Content

 One other added benefit of an effective hospital benchmarking plan is that hospitals can use the outcomes of their efforts as a great marking tool.
 This allows administrators to tout their status as the hospital with the lowest readmission rates, shortest wait times, highest patient satisfaction scores, and more.

 Definitive Healthcare makes it easy to analyze and compare facility performance across any number of hospitals and health systems.
-There are several dashboards, including the financial strength and clinical quality strength, that lay out the essential healthcare commercial intelligence your facility needs to know to develop more strategic plans.
+There are several dashboards, including the financial strength and clinical quality strength dashboards, that lay out the essential insights your facility needs to know to develop more strategic plans.
 Start a free trial today to see how our data can help your organization grow faster.

 Ethan Popowitz